 #4.
 Salt + Vacuum

 Once you’ve discovered that your dog has fleas and you’ve seen them inside your home, vacuum your carpet, throw rugs, dog bedding, and the upholstery on your furniture regularly.
 The vacuum will suck up the fleas (and eggs) — just remember to empty the vacuum into an outside garbage can each time!
-However, to kill the fleas on those surfaces in your home, sprinkle some fine table salt onto your rugs and furniture and leave it for one week to 10 days.
-The salt will adhere to the fleas and larvae and ultimately kill them.
+However, to kill the fleas on those surfaces in your home, sprinkle some fine table salt onto your rugs and furniture and leave it for 1 week to 10 days.
+The salt will adhere to the dog fleas and larvae and ultimately kill them.
 After a week (or 10 days), vacuum up the salt (and dead fleas).
-Warning: Do not sprinkle salt directly on your dog’s coat.
+WARNING: Do not sprinkle salt directly on your dog’s coat.
 It’s too harsh for a dog’s skin.

 Combine 2 cups of fresh Rosemary leaves and 2 pints of boiling water.
 Allow the mixture to boil for 30 minutes.
 Strain the Rosemary leaves out and discard them.
 Add 6 pints of warm water to the mixture to make 1 gallon of flea dip.
 As long as it’s not too hot, slowly pour the mixture over your dog’s coat (either in the bathtub or outside, if it’s hot out).
-Don’t rinse; just let your dog dry naturally.
+Don’t rinse — just let your dog air dry naturally.

 #6.
 Cedar Oil

 Cedar oil (also known as Cedarwood oil) is an Essential Oil derived from the foliage, wood, and roots of various types of conifers.
 It has anti-bacterial properties and pesticide effects — which is why it works so well on fleas (and ticks).
 It can be used directly on your dog and on things within your dog’s environment.